WebAssembly/spec/document/syntax/values.rst

 Possible magnitudes also include the special values :math:`\infty` (infinity) and |NAN| (*NaN*, not a number).
 NaN values have a *payload* value that describes the mantissa bits in the underlying :ref:`binary representation <aux-fbits>`.
-No distinction is made between signalling and silent NaNs.
+No distinction is made between signalling and quiet NaNs.

 .. math::
    \begin{array}{llcll}